-On a personal level, I am a mom to two wonderful young boys, and have been happily married for 13 years.
+On a personal level, I am a mom to two wonderful young boys, and have been happily married since 1999.
 My husband is also in a technical field, and is a great supporter.
 I live in Colorado.
 My hobbies include reading, sewing, bicycling, and skiing.
 Not long ago, my older son made a fortune-teller(we called them cootie catchers when I was in school), and the final fortune was “You will get 100 hits on your blog”.
 I wonder if I’ve been talking about blogging too much…

-My current goal is to post 2-3 times a week.
+My current goal is to post 2 times a week.
 I frequently schedule posts ahead of time to make sure of this.
 My goal is also for at least one of those to be a deeply technical look at something, including syntax and so forth.

 My Twitter ID: @ember_crooks